sasagawa888/eisl/documents/COMPILER.md

 # Basic idea

 I referred to GCL (GNU Common Lisp) created by Mr. Hagiya, Mr. Yuasa and others.
-The Easy-ISLisp(EISL) compiler converts ISLisp code to equivalent C code and GCC generates an object file.
+The Easy-ISLisp (EISL) compiler converts ISLisp code to equivalent C code and gcc or clang generate an object file.
-By dynamically linking an object file, EISL loads the compiled code.
+By dynamically linking this object file, EISL loads the compiled code.
 The internal definitions of functions use GCC/clang extensions.
 Therefore, the scope of labels and flet syntax is limited.